AsteriskAmpersand/Ice-Stable/README.md

 	- MV increased to 60 (up from 55).
 - Slinger Burst:
   - Now combos into Charged Slash (O on PS, B on XB).
   - > Previously, only Slinger Burst into Perfect Rush I/II provided a strong option for gap closing into medium windows of opportunity (~5 seconds).
-With this addition, hunters have a new option to trade damage for faster attacks through Falling Bash and Helm Breaker.
+With this addition, Hunters have a new option to trade damage for faster attacks through Falling Bash and Helm Breaker.
 - Clutch Claw Weapon Attack:
 	- Final Hit:
 		- Partbreak Modifier increased to 2.35x (up from 1.00x).